Denza: Restructuring (2021–present)

 In June 2024, Denza started sales of the right-hand drive D9 EV in Hong Kong.
 It opened its first flagship store in Kowloon Bay, which is the first presence of the brand outside mainland China.

 In September 2024, Mercedes-Benz transferred its remaining 10% shareholding in Denza to BYD, making Denza a fully owned subsidiary of BYD.

 In April 2025, Denza announced its entry in Europe with a brand launch event in Milan, Italy.
 Its first model will be the Denza Z9 GT.

 In August 2025, Denza introduced two off-road SUVs, the Denza B5 and Denza B8, initially for Middle East markets.
 The models are rebranded from the Chinese market Fangchengbao Bao 5 and Fangchengbao Bao 8.

+In December 2025, Denza announced its entry in Brazil market with Denza B5 and Z9 GT, mounths latter B5 Model leading brazilian premium market suprassing BMW 3 Series and BMW X1, both are made in Brazil desptite B5 it's imported from China.

+In March 2026, Denza announced that English actor Daniel Craig will be Denza's global brand ambassador for 2026.